Can the problem of abandoned supermarket trolleys ever be solved in Singapore?

 Correcting misconceptions, including the fact that supermarket staff will still be “gainfully employed” even if customers return their shopping trolley could help, he added.

-While the OneService app and the NTUC Fairprice customer hotlines have been “useful”, public education is still the “best approach” to address the issue, said Fairprice’s spokesperson.
+While the OneService app and the FairPrice customer hotlines have been “useful”, public education is still the “best approach” to address the issue, said FairPrice’s spokesperson.

 “We will continue to look at ways to enhance our efforts to reduce trolley abandonment, particularly through engaging and educating the community and once again remind errant shoppers to be responsible and return our trolleys after use.”